systemslibrarian/news-summarizer-api/README.md

 Prerequisites
 Before running or deploying this application, you will need:

-An API key from News API.
+An API key from GNews.

 An API key from OpenAI.